Audrey Roberts

-In June 2022, Audrey suffers from alcohol dependency.
-As a result she has an accident at the salon and gets trapped underneath a motorbike.

-In August 2022, Audrey ends up in hospital after an attempted suicide by overdose of sleeping pills.

 Creation

 Casting

 The character of Audrey Potter was created as the mother of established character Gail Potter (Helen Worth).
 After appearing as an occasional character for several years, she became a permanent member of the core cast in 1985.
 Actress Sue Nicholls auditioned for the part of Audrey Potter and went on to secure to the role.
 At the time the actress had been in many theatre, cabaret and TV roles and was continuing with her career whilst appearing in the show on a recurring basis until she was offered the chance to become a permanent cast member.
 Audrey made her first appearance in the episode broadcast on 16 April 1979.

-In 2010, Nicholls said she can't believe that she's been with Coronation Street for over 30 years.
+In 2010, Nicholls said she found it impossible to believe that she had been with Coronation Street for over 30 years.
 She commented "It's the best job to have, especially in this day and age when there are no jobs anyway.
 Everybody wants to be in it so it must have something going for it!
 I've been so lucky and if I think back over the years all the people have been lovely and the stories have been hot.
 Being with Amanda Barrie was lovely, and of course Bryan Mosley who sadly died – and it's thanks to Bryan or whoever – if they hadn't married Audrey off to Alf, who knows I might just have been another tart with a heart passing through."

 Personality

-Of her character Nicholls said in 1991 during an interview with Graeme Kay that: "Audrey's not quite as loud and brazen now, I've tried to take her down a bit, which fitted in with the fact that she married Alf, who is quite serious and sombre.
+Of her character, Nicholls said in 1991 during an interview with Graeme Kay that: "Audrey's not quite as loud and brazen now, I've tried to take her down a bit, which fitted in with the fact that she married Alf, who is quite serious and sombre.
 Likewise she's brought him up a bit.
 Some people see in my character things that I don't.
 I'm stopped all the time by people who say, "Isn't she awful to Alf?" or "Isn't she a cow".